blackducksoftware/build-info-gradle/README.md

 [![Coverage Status](https://coveralls.io/repos/github/blackducksoftware/hub-gradle-plugin/badge.svg?branch=master)](https://coveralls.io/github/blackducksoftware/hub-gradle-plugin?branch=master)

 ## Where can I get the latest release? ##
-You can download the latest source from GitHub: https://github.com/blackducksoftware/hub-gradle-plugin.
+You can download the latest release from Maven Central.

 ## Configuration
 Add the following to the top of your build.gradle file: